andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-Since an image is just a matrix of pixel values, applying a convolution means multiplying small parts of our input images by the filter, which is also a small matrix of the same size.
-The small kernel matrix gets updated with the backpropagation algorithm and is comprised of weights that are trained and modified so that they reduce the pixel labeling error.
+Since an image is just a matrix of pixel values, applying a convolution means multiplying small parts of our input images by the filter, which is also a matrix.
+This small kernel matrix gets updated with the backpropagation algorithm and is comprised of weights that are trained and modified so that they reduce the pixel labeling error.

 ---